-Of course, my own life without a car got easier only after it got harder.
-Most people who still drive expect it to be hard.
-Most of the questions I get about not having a car are about being sweaty or how to grocery shop.
+Most of the questions I get or concerns I hear about not having a car are about being tired and sweaty or how to buy groceries or do photography.
 Really, though, the challenge of living without a car isn’t about figuring those things out.
-It’s about the drive to do so.
-There are so many reasons to find alternatives, but I’d like to focus on my own biggest reason: my health.
+It’s about having the drive to do so.
+There are so many reasons for us to find alternatives in daily life, but I’d like to focus on my own biggest reason: my health.

 I was already living without a car, using public transportation and walking a lot, but friends had always asked me why I wasn’t using a bike.
 When I started riding my mom’s bike, right away there were benefits.
 My back issues quickly disappeared, and riding my bike became a daily exercise.

 All things became easier.
 I started feeling stronger and more confident, not only physically, but mentally.
-My job wasn’t hard anymore, and it didn’t matter if I had a twelve to fifteen hour work day, I found that I could perform consistently and with ease when I pedaled the nine miles to get there.
+My job wasn’t hard anymore, and it didn’t matter if I had a twelve to fifteen hour work day, I found that I could perform consistently and with ease when I pedaled the nine miles to get to work in the morning.

 Yes, I’d show up sweaty, but you learn something when you start to get in shape by exercising everyday.
 You learn that sweat is healthy, and that little bit of discomfort is a small price to pay for feeling amazing.